 Transcription is the process of listening to a piece of performed music (a live performance or recording) and using listening skills to write it down.
 This could be as a score, guitar tablature, simplified notation, or even your own informal shorthand.
-Transcribing relies on a range of listening skills, including good absolute and relative pitch> skills, along with chord knowledge and rhythm skills.
+Being able to transcribe music relies on a range of listening skills, including good absolute and relative pitch skills, along with chord knowledge and rhythm skills.

 Many musicians develop ear training skills in order to improve their transcription, and as luck would have it: not only is ear training the best tool for improving transcription, but transcription is one of the best forms of ear training!